Reading in Slow Motion (Application Required-Not open to incoming freshmen)

 Why one book?
 We learn not by reading, but by re-reading.
-And yet, you could scan university syllabi the world over and you would find few, if any, courses where the time is accorded to provide for the possibility of rereading a text that has already been covered.
+And yet, you could scan university syllabi the world over and you would find few, if any, courses where students are given the time necessary to reread a text that has already been covered.
 In this seminar, we will be learning about how we read by moving slowly through a text that is rich, challenging, and unsettling.

 What else will we read?
-We will build the rest of the reading list together as we move through Nelson’s text.
+We will build the rest of the reading list together as we move through Solnit's text, following her lead.
+We will read the works she is reading and we will become better and better at seeing her work as being in dialogue with a host of other works.

 What will you do besides read?
 This is a course in essayistic thinking.
 As such, it is a course designed to cultivate curiosity and original, research-based writing.
-There will be brief response papers along the way, as we make our way through Nelson’s book.
+There will be daily, graded, in-class responses to the day’s reading; there will be brief formal submissions along the way, as we make our way through Solnit's book.
 And there will be a final, research-based paper that explores a question of the student’s choosing.